ahettlin/angular-cli-workshop/exercises/Exercise-2.md

 After all these changes, you may have noticed that the application is no longer building.
 That's because we moved markup that references a `todo` variable into the template for our new `TodoListItem` component, and no `todo` variable exists within that component.
 Lets create one and pass the data in.

-Above the constructor in `todo-list-item.component.ts`, add the following, making sure to add the necessary imports:
+Above the constructor in `todo-list-item.component.ts`, add the following, making sure to add the necessary imports.
+(If you installed v15 of the CLI, there won't be any default constructor):
 ```typescript
   @Input()
   public todo!: TodoItem;